After Drug Rehabilitation: Steps to Ensure Long-term Sobriety

 Finding Sober Friends and Support Groups

 Peer influence and pressure not only can exert a major influence on drug use but also on abstaining from drugs.
-Finding fellowship and friendship in a twelve-step group such as Alcoholics Anonymous or other similar group can provide the recovering person with a solid grounding.
-Being able to find common ground with those peers who share similar backgrounds and stories in regards to substance abuse can be an invaluable resource and place of strength for the recovering individual.
+Finding fellowship and friendship in a twelve-step group such as Alcoholics Anonymous or another similar group can provide the recovering person with a solid grounding.
+Being able to find common ground with those peers who share similar backgrounds and stories in regards to substance abuse can be an invaluable resource and a place of strength for the recovering individual.

 Support groups such as AA and NA are also an essential part of the recovery and should not be overlooked.
 Support groups can be viewed as a network of people who have dealt with addiction issues and are continuing to deal with addiction issues in their day-to-day lives.
 Meetings can provide inspiration to the recovering addict and allow people to share freely and candidly with other people in recovery.

 An option for those leaving the safety and shelter of drug treatment, entrance into a therapeutic community (halfway or three-quarter house) can provide a safer transition back into the real world.
 These types of housing are drug-free residential settings that are comprised of treatment staff and those who are in recovery.
 People that live in halfway houses and three-quarter houses interact with each other in both structured and unstructured ways in order to reinforce healthy attitudes and perceptions regarding recovery.

 The basic difference between halfway house and three-quarter houses is in terms of structure.
 A halfway house would be seen as the next step for the recovering addict who is leaving drug treatment (if he or she so chooses this option).
 In comparison to a three-quarter house, halfway houses has stricter guidelines regarding curfews, employment and attending school among other factors.

 Watching for Signs of Relapse and Re-Evaluating Living Situations